Lodin/mathed/README.md

-mathed
+# mathed
 ======

-Small math library for D
+This is a small math library written in D Programming Language.

+### Current version
+**alpha**: by now it provides only matrix and vector implementation.